Sufficient conditions for $C^{1,\alpha}$ parametrization and rectifiability: Abstract

 \section{Abstract}

 We say a measure is $C^{1,\alpha}$ $d$-rectifiable if there is a countable union of $C^{1,\alpha}$ $d$-surfaces whose complement has measure zero.
 We provide sufficient conditions for a Radon measure in $\R^n$ to be $C^{1,\alpha}$ $d$-rectifiable, with $\alpha \in (0,1]$.
-We assume a priori the measure to have positive and finite upper density.
 The conditions involve a Bishop-Jones type square function and all statements are quantitative in that the $C^{1,\alpha}$ constants depend on such a function.
-Along the way we also give sufficient conditions for $C^{1,\alpha}$ parametrizations for one-sided Reifenberg flat sets in terms of the same square function.
-Key tools for the proof come from Guy David and Tatiana Toro's Reifenberg parametrizations of sets with holes in the H\"{o}lder and Lipschitz categories.
+Along the way we also give sufficient conditions for $C^{1,\alpha}$ parametrizations for Reifenberg flat sets in terms of the same square function.
+Key tools for the proof come from David and Toro's Reifenberg parametrizations of sets with holes in the H\"{o}lder and Lipschitz categories.